 When you're going off to college, you'll need a laptop that can handle your school workload.
 Depending on your program, the best laptop for students may be a simple Chromebook, an ultraportable Windows laptop or MacBook, or a powerful mobile workstation.
 Most of the time, you'll want a portable device with a long battery life, so it's easy to carry around, and you won't need to bring the charger with you.
 As you'll be using the laptop a lot, you should also prioritize a good user experience, like a sharp and bright display, a comfortable keyboard, and a responsive touchpad.
 It's also important to consider the port selection for peripherals or external displays.

 The best laptop for college we've tested is the Apple MacBook Air 13 (2024).
 This premium model is ideal for college students who need a thin, light laptop to write papers, browse the web, and consume media.
-Apple's base M3 SoC is well-suited to light productivity tasks and even some video editing and 3D graphics.
+Apple's base M3 SoC is well-suited to general productivity tasks and even some light video editing and 3D graphics.
 Plus, this is a fanless device, so you won't have to worry about loud fan noise in classrooms and libraries.
-The overall user experience is amazing; you get a sharp, bright display, a spacious keyboard, and a gigantic haptic touchpad.
-Port selection is its biggest weakness as it only has two USB-C/Thunderbolt 3 ports, and these ports can only output to two external displays with the lid closed.
+The overall user experience is amazing; you get a sharp, bright display, a stactile keyboard, and a gigantic haptic touchpad.
+Port selection is its biggest weakness as it only has two USB-Cs.
 The Apple MacBook Air 15 (2024) is also a good choice if you want a bigger screen with better-sounding speakers, but it costs more.

 If you need or prefer a Windows machine, check out the Microsoft Surface Laptop 7th Edition 15 (2024).
 In many ways, it provides an even better user experience than the MacBook Air, sporting a brighter 120Hz touchscreen, a more comfortable keyboard, and a wider port selection.
-However, unlike most Windows laptops that most people are accustomed to, this 7th Edition model sports an ARM-based Qualcomm SoC.
-The X Elite chip can easily handle general productivity tasks, and its incredible power efficiency results in a 17-hour battery life during light uses.
-The downside is that Windows on ARM is relatively new (at least in this iteration with Microsoft's new Prism emulation), meaning you might encounter apps that don't run at all or perform poorly, so it's best to check with your school or professor regarding compatibility.
+Unlike most Windows laptops, this 7th Edition model uses an ARM-based Qualcomm SoC.
+Performance isn't a problem, but since most programs don't run natively on an ARM processor, you might encounter apps that don't run at all or perform poorly, so it's best to check with your school or professor regarding compatibility.

 Our recommendation for a more affordable mid-range option is the Acer Swift Go 14 (2024), a 14-inch Windows ultraportable.
 It's compact and lightweight, and while it isn't quite as rigid as the MacBook Air above, it still feels pretty sturdy for the price.
 The battery lasts around 11 hours of light use, and you can charge it via USB-C, so you don't have to deal with a proprietary charger.
 It has a spacious, albeit slightly mushy keyboard, a large and responsive touchpad, a 1080p webcam, Wi-Fi 6E, and a wide port selection that includes two Thunderbolt 4s and an HDMI.